solutionforest/laravel-dynamic-properties/docs/EXAMPLES.md

 This document provides comprehensive examples of how to use the Laravel Dynamic Properties package in various scenarios.

+> **⚠️ CRITICAL**: Before setting any property values, you must first create property definitions using `Property::create()`.
+Attempting to set properties without definitions will throw `PropertyNotFoundException`.

 ## Table of Contents

 - [Basic Usage](#basic-usage)